morrispg/wordsforthewise/README.md

 ## My Task

 This project helped my understanding of Node and Handlebars.
 I got the backend set up using MVC structure but there are still some challenges in getting the handlebars to render information properly.
+Additionally, the Heroku launch did not go as planned.
+I made progress through troubleshooting and adjusting my config / connection, as well as adding JawsDB to my Heroku.
+But it still did not yield the results I hoped for.

 ## User Story